-The layout alternatives for the project are limited and largely constrained to positions of individual pylons and other structures and will be developed at the end of the Scoping Phase for assessment in the EIA Phase.
-However, in principle, from a visual perspective the individual locations of these elements will have little influence on the overall visual impact caused by the grid connection infrastructure, which will appear as a connected visual pathway in the landscape.
-Nevertheless, where possible, locating the pylons and other structures on top of ridges, within delineated wetland areas or within proximity of any of the larger water bodies should be avoided.
+In this regard, there is therefore little that would favour any of the alignment alternatives being considered for the project.
+From a visual perspective the individual locations of the respective grid infrastructure elements will have little influence on the overall visual impact caused by the project, as these will appear as a connected visual pathway in the landscape.
+Nevertheless, where possible, locating the pylons and other structures on top of ridges, within primary grasslands, delineated wetland areas or within proximity of any of the larger water bodies should be avoided.